Carisa has long, stick-straight hair, and she has practiced a number of techniques for getting healthy, bouncy waves.

 - When you get near the bottom, roll the remaining two inches of hair on a strip of cloth or a plastic straw.
 Tie and secure.

-Tip: Braiding your hair every night with at least one braid keeps you from pulling and stretching it in the night.
+Tip: Braiding your hair every night with at least one braid keeps you from pulling and stretching it during the night.
 This reduces breakage and helps you keep your hair healthy.

 2. Use Floral Wire or Pipe Cleaners